Politics of Hong Kong: Political reform package protests, 2005

-Political Appointments System
+Political appointment system, 2008

-The 24 non-civil service positions under the political appointment system comprise 11 undersecretaries and 13 political assistants.
+As of 2008, the 24 non-civil service positions under the political appointment system comprised 11 undersecretaries and 13 political assistants.

-The government named eight newly appointed Undersecretaries on 20 May, and nine Political Assistants on 22 May 2008.
+In May 2008, the government named eight newly appointed Undersecretaries and nine Political Assistants.
 The posts were newly created, ostensibly to work closely with bureau secretaries and top civil servants in implementing the Chief Executive's policy blueprint and agenda in an executive-led government.
 Donald Tsang described the appointments as a milestone in the development of Hong Kong's political appointment system.
-Controversies arose with the disclosure of foreign passports and salaries.
+In June 2008 controversies arose with the disclosure of foreign passports and salaries.
 Pressure for disclosure continued to mount despite government insistence on the right of the individuals to privacy: on 10 June 2008, newly appointed Undersecretaries and political assistants, who had previously argued were contractually forbidden from disclosing their remuneration, revealed their salaries.
 The Government news release stated that the appointees had "voluntarily disclosed their salaries, given the sustained public interest in the issue."

-Inflation relief measures
+Inflation relief measures, 2008

 On 16 July 2008, Donald Tsang announced some "extraordinary measures for extraordinary times", giving a total of HK$11 billion in inflation relief to help families' finances.
 Of which, the Employee Retraining levy on the employment of Foreign domestic helpers would be temporarily waived, at an estimated cost of $HK2 billion.
 It was intended that the levy would be waived for a two-year period on all helpers' employment contracts signed on or after 1 September 2008, but would not apply to ongoing contracts.
 The Immigration Department said it would not reimburse levies, which are prepaid half-yearly or yearly in advance.
 The announcement resulted in chaos and confusion, and uncertainty for the helpers as some employers deferred contracts or had dismissed helpers pending confirmation of the effective date, leaving helpers in limbo.

-On 20 July, Secretary for Labour and Welfare Matthew Cheung announced the waiver commencement date would be brought forward by one month.
+In July 2008, Secretary for Labor and Welfare Matthew Cheung announced the waiver commencement date would be brought forward by one month.
 The Immigration Department would relax its 14-day re-employment requirement for helpers whose contracts expired.
 On 30 July, the Executive Council approved the measures.
 After widespread criticism of the situation, the government also conceded that maids having advanced renewal of contract would not be required to leave Hong Kong through the discretion exercised by the Director of Immigration, and employers would benefit from the waiver simply by renewing the contract within the two-year period, admitting that some employers could benefit from the waiver for up to 4 years.
-The administration's poor handling of the matter came in for heavy criticism.
+The administration's poor handling of the matter was heavily criticized.
 The administrative credibility and competence were called into question by journals from all sides of the political spectrum, and by helpers and employers alike.